jaysoo/jaysoo.ca/_posts/2016-08-23-why-you-need-types.markdown

 ---

 Dynamically typed languages like JavaScript provide a lot of expressiveness and power to the programmer.
-By not having to think about strict types, a program is more maleable because it will run no matter what.
+By not having to think about strict types, a program is more maleable since it will run no matter what, allowing the programmer to write code very quickly.

 **The problem with dynamic types is that it slows down development of an application over time**.
 This decrease in velocity can be attributed to a couple of factors.